manav0704-coder/CodeiansHub/README.md

-# CodeiansHub - Educational Platform
+# CodePeCharcha - Educational Platform

 A modern educational platform for learning coding and web development, created by Manav Pardeshi.